mondora-labs/workshop-devops/02 - Infrastructure as code/README.md

 terraform init
 ```

-This command install modules dependencies in order to convert your terraform plan and execute it on AWS.
+This command install modules dependencies in order to convert your terraform
-After this command you're ready to "plan" your infrastructure!
+plan and execute it on AWS.
+After this command you're ready to "plan" your
-Note, if variables are defined but not valorized, before plan terraform pront to insert a value:
+infrastructure!
+Note, if variables are defined but not valorized, before plan
+terraform prompt to insert a value:

 ```bash
 terraform plan -out=out.tfplan
 ```

-The plan command lets you see what Terraform will do before actually making any changes.
-This is a great way to
+The plan command lets you see what Terraform will do before actually making any
-sanity check your code before unleashing it onto the world.
-The output of the plan command is similar to the output
+changes.
+This is a great way to sanity check your code before unleashing it onto
+the world.
+The output of the plan command is similar to the output of the diff
-of the diff command that is part of Unix, Linux, and git resources.
+command that is part of Unix, Linux, and git resources.
+Sign (+) are going to be
-Sign (+) are going to be created, resources with a minus sign (–) are going to be deleted, and resources with a tilde sign (~) are going to be modified.
+created, resources with a minus sign (–) are going to be deleted, and resources
+with a tilde sign (~) are going to be modified.

 A state of the plan will be saved on out.tfplan file, checkout the content!
+If
-If the output of the plann look good and not try to delete production resource, appluy it!
+the output of the plann look good and not try to delete production resource,
+apply it!

 ```bash
 terraform apply "out.tfplan"
 ```

-### Security Group
+## Security Group

-By default, AWS does not allow any incoming or outgoing traffic from an EC2 or database Instance.
+By default, AWS does not allow any incoming or outgoing traffic from an EC2 or
-To allow AWS services to receive traffic from internet or other subnet, you need to create a Security Group a.k.a. firewall.
+database Instance.
+To allow AWS services to receive traffic from internet or
+other subnet, you need to create a Security Group a.k.a. firewall.

 Add to network.tf: